 3. Do take in the gastronomy

 Being spoilt for choice is a gross understatement when it comes to munching in Barcelona.
 La Boqueria is a public market just off Las Ramblas where you can get impeccably fresh fruit, an affordable lunch snack and of course, all types of Jamon (ham).
-I had the second best steak of my entire life at trés-chic Carpe Diem Lounge Club (my ultimate number one steak experience remains Peter Luger in Brooklyn).
-By no means can you leave the city without enjoying some traditional Spanish Tapas and Paella.
+I had one of the best steaks of my entire life at trés-chic Carpe Diem Lounge Club (unmoved at peak position is the incredible steak experience at Peter Luger in Brooklyn).
+By no means can you leave the Barca without enjoying Paella or traditional Spanish Tapas.
+Go to Blai 9 for the prettiest Tapas and Pintxos offerings to pick on.
 If a quaint café is more your scene, find your way to Brunch & Cake which bears the slogan “in grandmothers we trust”.
 For the best food recommendations, be sure to check out which restaurants the locals are filling up the seats at.
 Xiringuito Escribá is one such eatery along Bogatell beach.
 The beachside bars or ‘Chiringuitos’ also sometimes play host to beach parties – result!

 4. Take a walk